Applicants must meet the following admission requirements:

 - Recency of Coursework: Academic coursework must have been completed within three years before the date of entrance into the internship program.

-- Accredited Dietetic Program in Dietetics: Applicants will need to have completed or be in the process of completing an accredited Dietetic Program in Dietetics (DPD), as specified by the Academy of Nutrition and Dietetics.
+- Accredited Didactic Program in Dietetics: Applicants will need to have completed or be in the process of completing an accredited Didactic Program in Dietetics (DPD), as specified by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 A "Verification Statement" or "Declaration of Intent" to complete form must be submitted on-line to DICAS.

 Upon acceptance to the UC Davis Dietetic Internship program, the accepted applicant must meet the following Human Resource requirements:

 - California State Criminal Background Check: UC Davis Medical Center Human Resources will conduct a background check at no cost to the intern.
 Candidates must pass the background check in order to enter the UC Davis Medical Center Internship.